Lawyers For Semi-Truck Accidents On Illinois Highways

 Deadly Truck Crashes on Illinois Highways

-Large trucks account for 4% of all registered vehicles but drive 14% of the total miles each year in the U.S. When these large trucks are involved in an accident, they can be deadly to those who are in the other vehicles or just happen to be walking by.
+Large trucks account for 4% of all registered vehicles but drive 14% of the total miles each year in the U.S. When these large trucks are involved in an accident the results can be deadly to those who are in the other vehicles or just happen to be walking in the vicinity.
 According to the Insurance Institute For Highway Safety:

 - In 2010 there were 3,413 deaths in accidents that involved large trucks